-When will you receive your provisional results email?
+When will you receive your provisional marks email?

-Students following BA, BSc and LLB programmes were sent their provisional marks, by email, on 7 July 2023.
-We send this email to give you the maximum amount of time to prepare for the in-year resit and deferral period (IRDAP) which begins on 14 August 2023.
+Students following the General Course, LSE GO, Erasmus etc. will be sent their provisional marks, by email, on 5 July 2024.
+We send this email to give you the maximum amount of term to plan your next steps which could include taking assessments during the in-year resit and deferral period (IRDAP) beginning on Monday 19 August 2024.

-If an asterisk (*) shows against an assessment this means that you have EITHER a confirmed deferral in place OR achieved a mark of zero (usually as the result of an absence) for that specific assessment.
-If you have had an email confirming that your deferral was processed there is nothing further that you need to do.
+If an asterisk (*) shows against an assessment this means that you have a confirmed deferral in place for that specific assessment.
+If an asterisk (*) shows against a course this means that you a confirmed deferral in place for at least one assessment in that course.

 Missing Assessment Marks